 The Shenza would have two skate blades under the centerline, which would support the weight of the passenger.
 The pilot could change the angle and speed of the rotating chains so the Shenza could thus lean while taking a curve, which would help steer the vehicle.
 The blades could also be made to pivot, although this feature might not be necessary.

 The Shenza should be designed to adequately protect the pilot’s when the vehicle is operating.
 A maximum tilting angle could be set, and windshields could be added in the front along with guards for the spinning chains.

 To run the Shenza, you would need a frozen lake with a nice surface to ride on.
 It’s probably safe to say that there are not many days during the winter with those perfect conditions, however it would be fun to try to build something like this to test it and see how it handles and how it could be improved.

 A summer version could feature driven inline skate wheels and a different type of carving system to ride on concrete or asphalt.

-I would like to thank Adolfo Esquivel who created the graphic renderings of the Shenza.
+The Shenza concept was imagined in October 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo graduated with an Industrial Design degree from Colombia and completed his postgraduate education in Events Design at UQAM (Montreal).
 Adolfo also created the images of the Libelule ATV/SUB and of the Motowalk people mover.